 - Gas coupons

-The Migration Law establishes the following types of immigration status for foreign nationals in Mexico:
+Mexico’s Migration Law establishes the following types of immigration status for foreign nationals in the country:

 - Permanent residence.

-Visitors – Visitor visas are subdivided into a) tourists and other non-business-related visitors; and b) businesspersons.
-The maximum length of stay for foreign nationals arriving in Mexico under this type of status is 180 continuous days and employment in Mexico is not allowed.
-The status of visitor tourist describes itself.
-The status of visitor businessperson allows foreign nationals to engage in business-related activities; however, they may not be paid, either in cash or in kind for these activities.
+Visitors – Visitor visas are subdivided into a) tourists and other non-business-related visitors and b) businesspersons.
+The maximum length of stay for foreign nationals arriving in Mexico under this type of status is 180 continuous days.
+Employment in Mexico is not allowed.
+The status of a visitor tourist describes itself.
+The status of a visitor businessperson allows foreign nationals to engage in business-related activities.
+However, they may not be paid, neither in cash nor in kind, for these activities.

-Temporary Residence – Granted to those foreign nationals who have a family connection (either Mexican or foreigner) or otherwise in Mexico.
-They may not pursue employment, they may however apply for work permission, and the length of their stay is linked to the person to whom they are connected in Mexico, and which is not exceeding four years.
+Temporary Residence – This is granted to foreign nationals who have a family connection (either Mexican or foreigner) or otherwise in Mexico.
+They may not pursue employment.
+However, they may apply for work permission.
+The length of their stay is linked to the person to whom they are connected in Mexico.
+This will not exceed four years.

-Temporary residence with work permission – Granted to foreign workers whose work visa is sponsored by a Mexican company.
-The maximum length of a temporary residence card is four years.
-The Mexican company must commence the process and request the work permission on behalf of the employee before their entrance to Mexico.
-Once the maximum four-year period has elapsed, the foreign national may seek permanent-resident status.
+Temporary residence with work permission – This is granted to foreign workers whose work visa is sponsored by a Mexican company.
+The maximum duration of a temporary residence card is four years.
+The Mexican company must begin the process and request the work permission on behalf of the employee before their entrance to Mexico.
+Once the maximum four-year period has elapsed, the foreign national can seek permanent-resident status.

-Permanent residence – Permanent residency is granted to those foreign nationals who meet the following requirements:
+Permanent residence – Permanent residency is granted to those foreign nationals who meet the any of the following requirements:

-- they have been married to a Mexican national for more than two years (and the marital bond persists);
+- They have been married to a Mexican national for more than two years (and the marital bond still exists).

-Generally, the employer must first issue a job offer; then the employer must submit an application for work permit.
-The approval process typically takes 30-60 days.
-Once approved the employee should submit their document to their local Mexican consulate and attend an appointment there for eventual complete approval of the visa.
+Generally, the employer must first issue a job offer.
+Then, the employer must submit an application for a work permit.
+The approval process for permanent residence usually takes 30 to 60 days.
+Once approved, the employee should submit their document to their local Mexican consulate and attend an appointment there for eventual complete approval of the visa.

 Only once this process is complete may the employee travel to Mexico for the purpose of employment.
 Upon arrival, and within 30 days, the employee must register with the National Institute of Immigration (INM).